Skip to main content

 NameTypeRequiredDefaultValid valuesDescription

-bypass_missingbooleanFalsefalseWhen set to true, bypasses the check when the User-Agent header is missing.
+bypass_missingbooleanFalsefalseIf true, bypass the user agent restriction check when the User-Agent header is missing.

 note